 "Understanding Suicidal Thoughts: Leading with Compassion"

-In the spirit of Suicide Awareness Month, I want to talk about suicidal thoughts—an experience that often accompanies depression but should never be dismissed as just a symptom.
 When my anxiety evolved into depression, I encountered suicidal thoughts firsthand.
-Through that experience, I gained insights, and gained additional insights through my training as a Nurse Psychotherapist that I wish I had known during that difficult time.
+Through that experience, I gained insights (and have gained additional insights through my training in becoming a Nurse Psychotherapist) that I wish I had known during that difficult time.
 Here are some perspectives I'd like to share, which may be helpful to anyone going through this or those supporting someone who is.

 Depression and Survival Stress